 Originally published by Amy Lam.
-Last updated by Catharina Cheung.
+Last updated by Jen Paolini.

-This restaurant has become something of a home away from home for Hong Kong’s Korean contingent; you’ll often hear the language being spoken as you tuck in, which to us is as good a recommendation as they come.
-Sorabol is famed for its generous portion sizes, so arrive hungry and be sure to try the amazing Pat Bing Soo (shaved ice topped with sweetened red beans and syrup) at the end of the meal.
-If you’re part of the aforementioned Korean community and are missing goodies from home, you can also purchase Korean groceries to take away.
+Sorabol has become something of a “home away from home” for Hong Kong’s Korean contingent; you’ll often hear the language being spoken as you tuck in, which is as good a recommendation as they come.
+Sorabol is famed for its generous portion sizes, so arrive hungry and leave enough room for dessert to try the amazing patbingsu (shaved ice topped with sweetened red beans and syrup) at the end of the meal.
+If you are part of the aforementioned Korean community and are missing goodies from home, you can also purchase authentic Korean groceries to take away!

 Uncle Padak, 59 High Street, Sai Ying Pun | (+852) 2117 9792

-When asked about good Korean barbecue joints in town, Mr Korea always deserves a mention.
+When asked about good Korean barbecue joints in town, Mr Korea BBQ always deserves a mention.
 It’s a cut above the rest by virtue of its relative authenticity, from the round tables to the individual smoke vents—it just nails the feel of a typical Seoul eatery.
-Mr Korea is so much more than authentic aesthetics, however, as the quality of meat is immense, with the hanger steak and short rib as stand-out orders.
+Mr Korea BBQ is so much more than authentic aesthetics, however, as the quality of meat is immense, with the hanger steak and marinated short rib as stand-out orders.
 Don’t miss out on the pork belly and kimchi pancakes, either!

 Mr Korea BBQ, 1/F, Surson Commercial Building, 140–142 Austin Road, Tsim Sha Tsui | (+852) 2907 6678